mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

 # Generalized k-means on Graphs
-Generalized K-means on graph is an algorithm that utilizes centrality measures such as PageRank, harmonic centrality, etc to obtain a k-means-like clustering algorithm to directed and undirected graphs.
+Generalized K-means on graph is an algorithm that utilizes centrality measures such as PageRank, harmonic centrality, etc to obtain a k-means-like clustering algorithm on directed and undirected graphs.
+The algorithm is generable and is applicable to graphs, meshes, point clouds and even metric spaces.

 The details of the algorithm are described in the paper :

 https://diglib.eg.org/xmlui/bitstream/handle/10.2312/cgvc20201152/063-066.pdf?sequence=1

+## Description of the script

 The script demonstrated here can be applied to obtain cluster graphs as well as point clouds.